Explorations in Chemical Signaling

 Graduation Season

 These accomplishments are no small matter.
 A STEM graduate degree represents dedication, hard work, and the rigorous application of keen intellect.
-We are proud to work alongside scientists such as these three.
-Congratulations, Marisa, Henry, and Gretchen.
-Each of you has committed yourself to academic excellence and the continual pursuit of scientific discovery.
+We are proud to work alongside scientists such as these four.
+Congratulations, Benton, Marisa, Henry, and Gretchen.
+Each of you has committed yourself to academic excellence and the continual pursuit of scientific discovery!

 Marisa Cepeda was recently featured for her contributions to the defense of algal biofuel ponds from predators in the 2019 Sandia Labs Academic Alliance Collaboration Report.
 The full report can be found here with Marisa’s piece on page 18.